dalikewara/ayapingping-go/structure/src/config/README.md

-- In this package, you put any functions to set up constants, env variables, messages or anything about configurations
+- In this package, you put any functions to set up constant variables, env variables, messages or anything about configurations
 - For constant `const` configuration, you may use the variable directly from anywhere